bbc/peaks.js/README.md

   // if true, emit cue events on the Peaks instance (see Cue Events)
   emitCueEvents: false,

-  // default height of the waveform canvases in pixels
-  height: 200,

   // Array of zoom levels in samples per pixel (big >> small)
   zoomLevels: [512, 1024, 2048, 4096],